Three times a week, we do our podcast, Verdict with Ted Cruz.

 And that's really the troubling part.

-And the magistrate probably wouldn't ask the kind of challenging questions that a district court judge would, such as, well, wait a minute, why are you uh uh wanting to serve a search warrant when you could obtain these same documents with a subpoena?
+And the magistrate probably wouldn't ask the kind of challenging questions that a district court judge would, such as, well, wait a minute, why are you wanting to serve a search warrant when you could obtain these same documents with a subpoena?

-And then six weeks before he signs off on this warrant, he recuses himself from a different case involving Trump, uh citing his own personal bias.
+And then six weeks before he signs off on this warrant, he recuses himself from a different case involving Trump, citing his own personal bias.

 Yet when he's presented with the Trump warrant, he happily signs off on this.

-It it tells you that Garland and the FBI went judge shopping and they chose a magistrate they could more easily deceive.
+It tells you that Garland and the FBI went judge shopping and they chose a magistrate they could more easily deceive.

 I guess they're having more hearings coming up in September.

-That's all I can conclude conclude here.
+That's all I can conclude here.

 This feels like a banana republic, where you say, hey, my political opponent is in a weak spot here.

-But um, you know, I hope this backfires on them.
+But I hope this backfires on them.

-I think the challenge is I don't think most people, if they're watching, you're watching CNN and MSNBC, they're not learning about it.
+I think the challenge is, I don't think most people, if they're watching, you're watching CNN and MSNBC, they're not learning about it.

-That's that would be horrible.
+That would be horrible.

 That turns us into a third world country, basically.

-I hate to burst the bubble, but we don't have equal justice under the law.
+Terry, I hate to burst the bubble, but we don't have equal justice under the law.

 We already have a two-tier justice system, a dual justice system.